Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

-Besides the no-signaling conditions, namely, ${P(a|xy)=P(a|x)}$ and $ {P(b|xy)=P(b|y)}$ (Eqs.~\eqref{eq_signaling}), in our No Fine-Tuning argument for the minimal LF scenario we will also make use of additional conditional independence relations that can be expected from the experiment, namely, the statistical independence of Alice's or Bob's measurement setting from Charlie's outcome:
+we will also use an additional conditional independence relation that can be expected for the minimal LF scenario, namely, the statistical independence of Alice's or Bob's measurement setting from Charlie's outcome:

-Both Eqs.~\eqref{eq_signaling} and \eqref{eq_CXY} are operationally verifiable.
-The data to verify Eqs.~\eqref{eq_signaling} are always available at the end of an experimental realization of the minimal LF scenario.
-The operational verification of Eq.~\eqref{eq_CXY}, on the other hand, may be less straightforward, since as mentioned in Sec.~\ref{sec_mr}, the data for $C$ may not always be available in some realizations of the minimal LF scenario such as the quantum proposal mentioned in Sec.~\ref{sec_intro}.
-However, operational evidence of Eq.~\eqref{eq_CXY} can, in fact, still be gathered in these realizations.
-A protocol for operationally verifying Eq.~\eqref{eq_CXY} in such a quantum proposal will be presented in Sec.~\ref{sec_vero}, and some alternative protocols are presented in Appendix~\ref{app_nft}.
+Both Eqs.~\eqref{eq_signaling} and \eqref{eq_CXY} can be motivated by observations.
+The data to verify Eqs.~\eqref{eq_signaling} is always publicly available at the end of an experimental realization of the minimal LF scenario.
+Violation of Eq.~\eqref{eq_CXY} would mean that upon observing $c$, Charlie can obtain information about Alice's and/or Bob's future choices of setting; as such, Eq.~\eqref{eq_CXY} is also a kind of no-signaling condition.
+However, this data may not always be publicly available in some realizations of the minimal LF scenario such as the quantum proposal mentioned in Sec.~\ref{sec_intro}, because in such realizations the record of Charlie's outcome might be erased by Alice.
+Nevertheless, observational evidence of Eq.~\eqref{eq_CXY} can still be publicly gathered in these realizations.
+Protocols for verifying Eq.~\eqref{eq_CXY} in such a quantum proposal will be presented in Sec.~\ref{sec_vero}, and some alternative protocols are presented in Appendix~\ref{app_nft}.